Sep 1, 2022

 TIM: Over and over again.

-ANN GIESE: It talks about, basically, the devil not getting a hold of you.
+ANN GIESE: It talks about, you know, basically the devil not getting a hold of you.

 RODNEY WILLOUGHBY: It was probably the most uncomfortable feeling I've ever had in medicine.

-RODNEY WILLOUGHBY: Her antivirus response is in and going up.
+RODNEY WILLOUGHBY: Her antibody response is in and going up.

 TIM: So her immune system is working?

-RODNEY WILLOUGHBY: Yeah, it was working and, in fact, we now had rabies antibody and we had a fair amount of it and it was in the spinal fluid, meaning it was around the brain.
-And so, essentially, the plan worked.
-So we said, "Well, okay, let's start waking her up."
+RODNEY WILLOUGHBY: Yeah, it was working and in fact, we now had a rabies antibody and we had a fair amount of it.
+And it was in the spinal fluid, meaning it was around the brain.
+And so essentially the plan worked.
+So we said well, okay, let's start waking her up.

 TIM: But as they're waking her up, she has a fever.